aldenkane/cv2TermProject/README.md

 8. Command line output will show matched SIFT and CNN-Based Descriptors.
 If X forwarding is configured correctly, matplotlib will show the bin mask and original image

 All relevant programs that I wrote are housed in `src`.
 A description of useful programs that I wrote are found below:
--`alden_cv2_functions.py`: Houses helper functions for matching found items to groundtruth labels, generating masks for bins, HSV value segmentation, and other functions that were relevant in running my experiments
+- `alden_cv2_functions.py`: Houses helper functions for matching found items to groundtruth labels, generating masks for bins, HSV value segmentation, and other functions that were relevant in running my experiments
--`figure_gen_sift`: Uses SIFT to match one object photo to one bin photo and draws keypoints.
+- `figure_gen_sift`: Uses SIFT to match one object photo to one bin photo and draws keypoints.
 Used for creating figures for report
--`figure_gen_tfeat`: Uses tfeat to match one object photo to one bin photo and draws keypoints.
+- `figure_gen_tfeat`: Uses tfeat to match one object photo to one bin photo and draws keypoints.
 Used for creating figures for report
--`generate_SIFT_library`: Used to calculate SIFT descriptors, write them to .npy files, and create libraries of descriptors for experiments
+- `generate_SIFT_library`: Used to calculate SIFT descriptors, write them to .npy files, and create libraries of descriptors for experiments
--`generate_tfeat_library`:  Used to calculate tfeat descriptors, write them to .npy files, and create libraries of descriptors for experiments
+- `generate_tfeat_library`:  Used to calculate tfeat descriptors, write them to .npy files, and create libraries of descriptors for experiments
--`kpt_matching_test`: Test program for Dr. Czajka, Lucas -`l2b_sift_experiment`: SIFT matching experiment for Tables 1 and 2 -`l2b_sift_test.py`: SIFT matching on Dr. Czajka's test set -`l2b_tfeat_experiment`: tfeat matching experiment for Tables 3 and 4 -`l2b_tfeat_test.py`: tfeat matching on Dr. Czajka's test set
+- `kpt_matching_test`: Test program for Dr. Czajka, Lucas
+- `l2b_sift_experiment`: SIFT matching experiment for Tables 1 and 2
+- `l2b_sift_test.py`: SIFT matching on Dr. Czajka's test set
+- `l2b_tfeat_experiment`: tfeat matching experiment for Tables 3 and 4
+- `l2b_tfeat_test.py`: tfeat matching on Dr. Czajka's test set

 ### Xing's Yolo Transfer Learning Experiments